This post may feature affiliate links. Please read our disclosure policy.

 To save time on preparation, we encourage you to pre-cut and store everything separately in your fridge.
 This will make it easier and quicker to put together when you’re ready (especially if you’re making this for a gathering).

-Time to share our tips and tricks we learned while creating this pepinos locos recipe for you:
+We’d like to share some tips and variations we learned while experimenting with this pepinos locos recipe: